Turkcell/TurkcellUpdater_iOS_sdk/README.md

 TurkcellUpdater_iOS_sdk
 ===========================

 Turkcell Updater for iOS is developed to help developers easily handle new versions of their apps.
-Easily show new version Popups in ForceUpdate, ForceExit and Optional categories or you can show Messages to users by defining them in a remote Turkcell Updater configuration file.
+Easily show new version Popups in ForceUpdate and Optional categories or you can show Messages to users by defining them in a remote Turkcell Updater configuration file.
 SDK checks version by using "Bundle versions string, short (CFBundleShortVersionString)" property of the application.

 <html>
 <head>